-Arpana G. Inman Lehigh University
+Arpana G. Inman Lehigh University, USA

 Dr. Arpana G. Inman received her Ph.D. in Counseling Psychology from Temple University and is currently an Assistant Professor at Lehigh University, Pennsylvania, in the Counseling Psychology Program.
 Prior to this she was on the faculty at Seton Hall University, New Jersey.
 Her scholastic and research interests are in the areas of multicultural issues and Asian American concerns.
 Specifically, these interests span several topics including acculturation, South Asian immigrant and second generation cultural experiences, ethnic and racial identities, the psychology of women and supervision and training.
 She has presented nationally and internationally at several conferences and published in these different areas.
 Dr. Inman is also the recipient of the 2002 Jeffrey S. Tanaka Memorial Dissertation Award in Psychology, APA Committee on Ethnic Minority Affairs (CEMA).
 She recently co-founded a listserve for South Asian Concerns called SAPNA (South Asian Psychological Networking Association).
 Dr. Inman was the Co-Chair for the Division on Women, AAPA, from 2002-2003.
 Currently, she is the Vice President for the Asian American Psychological Association and the Asian American Pacific Islander Special Interest group within the Association of Multicultural Counseling and Development in ACA.